-You can choose to pay your monthly plan premium by check or money order.
-We will mail a billing statement to you each month.
+You can choose to pay your monthly plan premium (if applicable) by check or money order.
+We will mail a billing statement to you each month if you owe a premium.
 Your monthly plan premium is due on the 1st day of the month for the current month's coverage.
-For example, the January plan premium is due January 1.
+For example, the January premium is due January 1.